aquavis12/ecs-website-monitor/README.md

 # ECS Website Monitor Project

-A complete AWS infrastructure project that deploys a static website about Cloud and AI using ECS, ALB, ECR, and CloudWatch Synthetics for monitoring.
+A complete AWS infrastructure project that deploys a static website about Cloud and AI using CloudFront, ALB, ECS, and **CloudWatch Synthetics** for advanced monitoring.
 Built with Terraform modules for infrastructure as code.

+> **CloudWatch Synthetics Canary: The Star of the Show**
+> This project showcases the power of CloudWatch Synthetics Canaries for proactive monitoring, providing real-time insights into website availability and performance from an end-user perspective.

+## Why CloudWatch Synthetics is the Star

+CloudWatch Synthetics Canaries are the cornerstone of this project, offering capabilities that traditional monitoring solutions can't match:

+- **End-User Perspective**: Simulates real user interactions to detect issues before your actual users do
+- **Proactive Monitoring**: Runs scheduled checks every 5 minutes, ensuring constant vigilance
+- **Visual Insights**: Captures screenshots of your website during tests for visual verification
+- **Performance Metrics**: Tracks load times, rendering performance, and resource usage
+- **Global Testing**: Tests your application from multiple AWS regions to ensure global availability
+- **Custom Alerting**: Triggers notifications when availability or performance thresholds are breached

+With CloudWatch Synthetics, you're not just monitoring server health—you're ensuring the complete user experience works flawlessly.

 ## Architecture

+- **CloudFront** - Global content delivery network
+- **Application Load Balancer** - Traffic distribution and health checks
 - **ECS Fargate** - Serverless container orchestration
-- **Application Load Balancer** - Traffic distribution and health checks
 - **ECR** - Private container registry
 - **CloudWatch Synthetics** - Automated website monitoring
 - **Nginx** - High-performance web server for static content